kaitlynstrickfaden/edger/vignettes/contourr.md

 The `contourr` package provides a simple method for extracting the outlines of an object of interest in one image and overlaying the same outlines onto new images.
-This vignette is a step-by-step decription of the methodology.
+This vignette is a step-by-step description of the methodology.

 <br>